 Yet despite its long-standing presence, the biggest challenges for Trans-Bridge Lines, and the motorcoach industry in general, are decreased regular commuter ridership with the shift in popularity to remote work.
 At the same time, competition from warehouse and trucking jobs has made it more difficult to retain drivers and shop employees.

 "Our company has faced many issues and events over the years.
-Some have been within our control to handle, and others have presented our team with unique situations that required new perspectives on how we do things," says Trans-Bridge Lines President Tom JeBran.
+Some have been within our control to handle, and others have presented our team with unique situations that required new perspectives on how we do things," said Trans-Bridge Lines President Tom JeBran.

-He cites the pandemic as the most prominent example, noting his grandfather, A.J.
+He cited the pandemic as the most prominent example, noting his grandfather, A.J.
 Ferraro, founder of Trans-Bridge Lines, would have been shocked by the effects the COVID-19 pandemic had on "how we do virtually everything."

 Tom JeBran draws inspiration from his grandfather's vision of offering convenient service and operating the most modern buses.